agriculturegovau/agds-next/packages/text-link/README.md

 ## TextLinkExternal

+[The W3C states](https://www.w3.org/TR/WCAG20-TECHS/G200.html) "In general, it is better not to open links in new windows and tabs since they can be disorienting for people, especially people who have difficulty perceiving visual content.
+However there are some situations where it is preferable from an accessibility perspective to open a new window or tab".

-The `TextLinkExternal` component creates a hyperlink to a web page, which will open in a new tab.
-It is adorned by an external link Icon, and includes descriptive text to communicate to a screenreader the interaction.
+The `TextLinkExternal` component can be used to create a link that opens in a new tab which includes descriptive text to communicate to a screenreader the interaction.

 ```jsx live
 <Text>